 Figure 1 reveals that the share of respondents who indicate that they have heard news about monetary policy has been rising since 2020.
-While only between 25 and 30 percent of respondents heard news about monetary policy in October 2020, around 45 percent of respondents had heard news of monetary policy in October 2022.
+While only between 25% and 30% of respondents heard news about monetary policy in October 2020, around 45% of respondents had heard news of monetary policy in October 2022.
 This is consistent with the rise in inflation and the consequent increased public discussion of monetary policy through 2022.
-In addition, we also see from Figure 1 that respondents are more likely to have heard news about monetary policy immediately after FOMC meetings, as represented by the vertical dashed lines in Figure 1.8 Respondents start hearing about monetary policy relatively quickly after an announcement.
-Table 2 corroborates this graphical evidence by estimating logit and linear probability models that explain whether or not respondents have heard news about monetary policy with respect to the time that has elapsed since the last FOMC meeting (and its square, to allow for nonlinear effects), as well as a set of demographic, behavioral, and socioeconomic dummies capturing the characteristics of a respondent.
-Table 2 shows that the more time that has passed since the FOMC meeting, the less likely is the respondent to have heard news about monetary policy.
+In addition, we also see from Figure 1 that respondents are more likely to have heard news about monetary policy immediately after FOMC meetings, as represented by the vertical dashed lines in Figure 1.